 Rainbow House provides shelter for abandoned children infected with HIV/AIDS.
 These children are stigmatized by society and often abandoned on the streets.
-Rainbow House provides the orphans with medical care, nutritious meals to build strong bodies and a loving home.
+Rainbow House provides the orphans with medical care, nutritious meals, an education and a loving home.

 In 2010 they moved into their newly constructed two-story concrete home on eight acres in the mountains above Port-Au-Prince.
-The brightly colored walls and doors throughout the home create a bright and happy atmosphere.
-It matches the laughter from the orphans playing on the patio and the chatter coming from the long tables where they are doing homework.
+The brightly colored walls and doors throughout the home create a happy atmosphere.
+It matches the laughter from the orphans playing on the patio and the chatter coming from the long tables where they do their homework.

 HANDS ON PROGRAMS HELP TO SUPPORT THE CHILDREN

-They continue to work at decreasing the stigma surrounding the children through hosting workshops and making home visits to integrate the infected children into the community.
+They continue to work at decreasing the stigma surrounding the children through workshops and helping to integrate the infected children into their community.

-There are currently 31 boys and girls at the home, but with additional funding they would be able to care for more children.
+There are currently 31 boys and girls at the home, but with additional funding, they could care for more children.
 Rainbow House provides the children with:

 - A safe and loving home